 Microsoft Teams is based on the chat collaboration tool from the Office 365 suite of services.
-Teams enables groups to work together and collaborate through a common workspace, using features such as team chat, one-on-one cat and document collaboration.
+Teams enables groups to work together and collaborate through a common workspace, using features such as team chat, one-on-one chat and document collaboration.
 Teams has been further enhanced with online meetings, phone system & calling plans, and other features to mirror Skype for Business Online.
+Check out our video to learn more about Microsoft Teams and CallTower's Calling Plans.

 CallTower is a Microsoft Gold Partner with extensive experience in the UC and collaboration space.
 CallTower is closely aligned with Microsoft Teams timeline and strategy.